na-na-hi/renget/archive/how2playba.md

 - Buy out the high priority stuff from the shop first (Artifacts > BDs > Technotes > whatever > Furniture)
 - Buy from T4 -> T1.

-Always try to go for a cafe upgrade if you can.

 What you're supposed to do is a case by case scenario though, since some events are pretty shit to farm, or some artifacts and schools are worse than others.
 You can always ask in the thread

+Always try to go for a cafe upgrade before you do event stuff if you can.

-You're pretty fucked regardless, so gl bro
+Regardless, you're pretty fucked so gl bro

 >I have X shards of this event's welfare unit but I can't claim her wtf!
 DO THE STORY MISSIONS